Lycons-rage/dvc_practice/Readme.md

     - We cannot use DVC alone, we have to use Git first then we can use DVC along with Git
     - Experiment Tracking
     - Efficient Storage
- - .dvc directory must be created inside our project, inside which there is .dvc/cache, .dvc/temp, .dvc/state files
+ - **.dvc directory** must be created inside our project, inside which there is .dvc/cache, .dvc/temp, .dvc/state files
- - dvc.yaml, conatins entire config of dvc
+ - **dvc.yaml**, conatins entire config of dvc
- - .dvcignore, pretty self-explainatory
+ - **.dvcignore**, pretty self-explainatory
- - dvc.lock, tracking each and every experiment
+ - **dvc.lock**, tracking each and every experiment
- - data.dvc file, storing data and version in terms of dvc, name can be anything but extension must be .dvc
+ - **data.dvc** file, storing data and version in terms of dvc, name can be anything but extension must be .dvc
- - .dvcconfig
+ - **.dvcconfig**
  - something similar to git, no?!
  - we created pipelines manually in our diamond_price_predictor project, that can be automated using dvc
+ - in first execution of ```dvc repro``` command, everything is going to be track in **dvc.lock** file
+ - suppose, two stages were created stage_01 and stage_02 and after initial execution, some changes were made in stage_02 and stage_01 remains as it it, now when we execute ```dvc repro``` command, it's only going to update stage_02 and thus will save time in ML execution

 ### Commands of DVC :
  - ```dvc init``` : to initialise a new dvc project in current directory